Beyond the Simple Power Law: A Bayesian Analysis of 897 Pulsar Spectra: Results

 We notice that a small fraction of pulsar spectra cannot be fitted with any of the considered models.
 These pulsars are listed as ``not categorized" in \Table{tab:our_dataset_bestcat}; there are 13 pulsars belonging to this category.
 Quantitatively, we classify a pulsar spectrum as ``not categorized" if more than 20\% of its measurements are outliers (at the 3-$\sigma$ or higher significance level) from the best-fit model.
 We present more details on these not-categorized pulsars in Appendix \ref{sec:bad-fits}.

-Solely relying on log evidence for pulsar spectral classification can be sometimes misleading when the evidence difference between models is small.
-We compute the log Bayes factor between each curved or broken model and the simple power law.
+As noted in \Sec{sec:bayesian_model_selection}, the highest-evidence label is not necessarily a unique description.
+Relying solely on model evidence can be misleading when the differences are small.
+We therefore compute the log Bayes factor between each curved or broken model and the simple power law.
 A log Bayes factor of at least 5 is commonly interpreted as decisive support.
 As shown in \Table{tab:our_dataset_betterby}, 68.8\% of pulsars are decisively better fit ($\ln \mathrm{BF} \ge 5$) by a curved or broken model than by a simple power law, indicating that such spectra are common.
 Even under a more stringent threshold ($\ln \mathrm{BF} \ge 8$), 65.5\% of pulsars still favor one of the curved or broken models against the simple power law.
 Conversely, only 3 of the 121 pulsars that are best fit with a simple power law spectrum has a log Bayes factor over 5 against other spectral models.
 This suggests that, even when the simple power law yields the highest evidence, its preference is not very strong.

 We repeat the analysis using only pulsars with at least ten flux density measurements.
 With this larger number of data points, the spectral shape is more tightly constrained.
 Under this stricter requirement, 76.4\% (584 out of 764) of categorized pulsars decisively favor ($\ln \text{BF} \ge 5$) curved or broken models over the simple power law, indicating that the prevalence of such spectra is not affected by the small number of measurements.
 Therefore, we conclude that curved or broken spectra are significantly more prevalent than reported by \citet{Jankowski_2018}.